UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 Testing in Python

-UWPCE Python certificate third quarter.
+UWPCE Python certificate advanced topic.

 ================
 What is testing?